 10 Tips You'll thank Me For

-- Remember that you are a visitor in a country that isn’t your own: you should act politely and respectfully.
+- Remember that you are a visitor, and therefore you should act politely and respectfully.
 Sometimes that means dressing the part, even if you see others doing the opposite.
 Set the example, don't follow the crowd.

 - Always bring sufficient covering when visiting sacred and holy sites.

 - Beware of mosquitoes: They are especially active at night, so take care and use spray on bare arms and legs.

 - Shower regularly: the Kingdom is hot and humid and you’ll likely get sweaty and stinky after a few hours of exploration.
 Thai culture appreciates cleanliness and good hygiene.

 - In addition to frequent showers, use anti-perspirant.

 - Prepare for the sun: the sun in Thailand may be much stronger than what you’re used to.
 Bring along a hat, sunblock, and shades to keep cool.